Install-path firewall · open source

 What happens if Chainsaw itself goes down?

-Can we run this on-prem or air-gapped?
+Can we run it on-prem or air-gapped?